Milton Galamison: Activism

 In 1955, Galamison was elected to chair of the education committee of the Brooklyn branch of the National Association for the Advancement of Colored People where he advocated for improving education for working class black and Puerto Rican students.

 In 1959 he founded The Parents' Workshop for Equality in New York Schools with the objectives of achieving racial integration in the schools of New York City, ensuring equal educational opportunity for all children, ending racial discrimination against black and Puerto Rican children, and improving education in the public schools.
 The Parents' Workshop was a grass roots organization initially housed at Siloam and later expanding to Brooklyn, Manhattan, Queens and the Bronx.

 In 1960, Galamison, Annie Stein, Thelma Hamilton and other members of the Parents' Workshop began a campaign to pressure the New York City Board of Education to integrate the schools.
-After years of fruitless struggle to effect meaningful change, the Galamison organized the Citywide Committee for Integrated Schools, a collaboration of the Parents' Workshop, the NAACP, the Congress of Racial Equality, the National Urban League, and the Harlem Parents' Committee, to stage a one-day boycott of the New York City public schools.
+After years of fruitless struggle to effect meaningful change, Galamison organized the Citywide Committee for Integrated Schools, a collaboration of the Parents' Workshop, the NAACP, the Congress of Racial Equality, the National Urban League, and the Harlem Parents' Committee, to stage a one-day boycott of the New York City public schools.
 On February 3, 1964, known as Freedom Day, nearly half a million students opted to stay away from school in what was the largest civil rights demonstration of the 1960s.

 On the heels of the success of the Freedom Day boycott, Galamison planned for a follow-on boycott for March 16, 1964.
 He lost key support from the movements more conservative leaders, however, and due to the resulting organizational fragmentation, this boycott failed to gain sufficient popular support.